Brigitte (Overwatch): Regarding gameplay

 In the months following her release, innumerable high-profile players complained that Brigitte was too powerful given her kit of crowd-control abilities, being able to hit multiple targets with her main attack and being able to stun with her shield bash.
 Some players argued to the point that Blizzard should remove the character from the game, creating a viral call out to "Delete Brig".
 In particular, Brigitte became a central support character in the popular "GOATS" team composition (named after the Overwatch Contenders team that popularized it) that includes three tanks and three support which had proven extremely difficult to counter; Brigitte's role in the GOATS, outside of healing, was to use her shield bash to break enemy character's shields.
 Blizzard had recognized the problems with Brigitte in the current metagame involving GOATS, but had no immediate plans to remove her from the game.
 Instead, they continued to work on various buffs and debuffs to make Brigitte less overpowering, in particular, removing the ability to stun characters through shields.
-With the start of the 2019 Overwatch League season, the GOATS composition was heavily used by many team, drawing negative audience reactions as such games tended to be viewed as unexciting.
+With the start of the 2019 Overwatch League season, the GOATS composition was heavily used by many teams, drawing negative audience reactions as such games tended to be viewed as unexciting.
 Some people on social media continued to blame the character of Brigitte for the lackluster league games, and in some cases, started harassing her voice actress, Matilda Smedius.
 Many more fans stood behind Smedius against the harassment, with Smedius appreciative of their support.